mongodb/specifications/source/server-selection/server-selection.rst

       It is the user's responsibility not to aggregate with $out on a secondary.

-      If a client provides a specific helper for inline mapreduce, then it is "may-use-secondary" and the regular mapreduce helper is "must use primary".
-Otherwise it behaves like the aggregate helper: it is the user's responsibility to specify {inline: 1} when running mapreduce on a secondary.
+      If a client provides a specific helper for inline mapreduce, then it is "may-use-secondary" and the *regular* mapreduce helper is "must use primary".
+Otherwise mapreduce behaves like the aggregate helper: it is the user's responsibility to specify {inline: 1} when running mapreduce on a secondary.

     New command-specific helpers implemented in the future will be considered